blakecannell/bbc-sound-effects-download/README.md

 - Windows 10 users, you can install a Linux shell reasonably easily: https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/
 - Other Windows users, try googling `how to install bash on Windows *`.. hehe..

+  Note: If you're not running a unix-like environment nor a Windows machine capable of running a Linux shell, see the "Legacy" section below.

 ## How To
 1. Download the package:
   - Above the top right of this readme is a green button `Clone or download`.